-In 2016, I acquired a certificate as a Digital Marketing Manager getting up to speed with all things marketing in digital: SEO, SEA and basic Web Dev.
+In 2016, I acquired a certificate as a Digital Marketing Manager to get a paper in regards to all things marketing in digital: SEO, SEA and basic Web Dev.

 At the end of 2018, I got a certificate in Digital Business Innovation, which gave me some good training, knowledge, and processes to work with.

-During the same time I have done my PSM 1, the official scrum master certification.
-I am deeply fascinated with the life of Jeff Sutherland, the founder of scrum.
+At the same time, I have done my PSM 1, the official scrum master certification.
+I am deeply fascinated with the life of Jeff Sutherland, the founder of Scrum.

 So I can say with confidence that I am cross-functional and agile and it helps me to stay focused and practical in my execution.

-Throughout my whole life understanding health, wellness and medicine has been a constant driver and pursuit of excellence for myself.
+Throughout my whole life understanding health, wellness and medicine have been a constant drive and pursuit of excellence.

 Since then everything I have been involved in has something to do with health or healing, to some degree.

-In regard to my job positions, I have always been linked to the healthcare sector.
+In regard to my job positions, I have always been linked to the healthcare sector as well.

 My first job was as a sales consultant and shop manager for GNC, a global supplement retail company.

-Then in 2013, the startup journey alongside my wife Tiffany initiated me deeper into the tech world.
+Then in 2013, the startup journey alongside my wife Tiffany initiated me deeper into the tech and startup world.

-At Startup Bootcamp Amsterdam I served high performing entrepreneurs with health and lifestyle coaching as a biohacking advisor during an intense 3-month acceleration with Startup Bootcamp Amsterdam 2013.
+At Startup Bootcamp Amsterdam I served high performing entrepreneurs with health and lifestyle coaching as a biohacking coach and advisor during an intense 3-month acceleration.

 Then in the same year, I was invited to speak about biohacking and functional medicine at the very first Tech Open Air conference in Berlin hosted by Nikolas Woischnik.

-Right now I am channeling my cross-functional skill set into health-related projects that are meaningful, impactful and necessary to me.
+Right now I am channeling my cross-functional skillset into innovative health-related projects that are meaningful, impactful and necessary to me.

-In all areas of my life, I push myself to create more freedom for myself and others around me.
+In all areas of my life, I push myself to create more freedom for others and myself.

 Often I experience freedom in a specific area of my life and then I am inspired to share my findings with others passing it on.

-Automating, and optimizing processes continually, is a skill that I am fascinated by and investing time into learn more.
+Automating, and optimizing processes continually, is a skill that I am fascinated by and I am investing time to learn more about it.

 Now, the home office with regular work times and a well-tested routine is a type of freedom for me too.